steerpike/writing-style-checker/README.md

 ### Checking Your Document

-1. **Ribbon Icon**: Click the search icon in the left ribbon
+1. **Ribbon Icon**: Click the view icon in the left ribbon
 2. **Command Palette**: Use "Check writing style" or "Check current document for weasel words"
 3. **Keyboard**: Assign a hotkey to the commands in Obsidian settings

 ### Understanding Results

 The plugin will show:
-- Number of weasel words found
+- Number of issues found (weasel words and/or passive voice)
-- Each word in its surrounding context
+- Each issue in its surrounding context
 - Line numbers (if enabled)
-- Highlighted problematic words
+- Color-coded highlighting (different colors for each issue type)

-### Common Weasel Words Detected
+### Common Issues Detected

-The plugin detects words like:
+**Weasel Words:**
 - **Intensifiers**: very, quite, extremely, remarkably
 - **Vague quantities**: many, various, several, few, huge, tiny
 - **Hedging words**: fairly, mostly, largely, relatively
 - **Unclear qualifiers**: excellent, interesting, significant, substantial

+**Passive Voice:**
+- Forms of "to be" + past participles
+- Examples: "was written", "were made", "being analyzed", "has been completed"
+- Includes comprehensive list of irregular past participles

 ## Configuration

 Access settings through **Settings → Plugin Options → Writing Style Checker**:

 - **Weasel Words Pattern**: Customize the regular expression pattern for detection
+- **Weasel Words Highlight Color**: Change the color for weasel word highlighting
-- **Highlight Color**: Change the color used to highlight found words
+- **Passive Voice Highlight Color**: Change the color for passive voice highlighting
+- **Check Passive Voice**: Toggle passive voice detection on/off
 - **Show Line Numbers**: Toggle line number display in results
 - **Reset to Defaults**: Restore original settings

 ## Tips for Better Writing

-When the plugin finds weasel words, consider:
+**When the plugin finds weasel words:**
 1. **Remove unnecessary intensifiers**: "very good" → "excellent"
 2. **Use specific numbers**: "several people" → "twelve people"
 3. **Be more precise**: "quite big" → "doubled in size"
 4. **Strengthen statements**: "relatively important" → "crucial"

+**When the plugin finds passive voice:**
+1. **Make the subject active**: "The report was written by the team" → "The team wrote the report"
+2. **Take responsibility**: "Mistakes were made" → "We made mistakes"
+3. **Be direct**: "Decisions are being made" → "The board is making decisions"
+4. **Show who does what**: "The data will be analyzed" → "Our team will analyze the data"

 ## Installation